 They both look at each other as only two friends can, who’ve known each other all their lives and can never possibly be attracted to each other.

 “Well, that’s settled.
 I’m going to sleep.”
 I lay back in the middle of the bed.
 Both sit there and then also lay down.
 I wake up with Jace’s leg on top of mine and Robby cuddled up next to me.
 Just like old times at the Watt’s.
-When we get to school, I draw Robby aside, once Jace is gone.
+When we get to school, I draw Robby aside, once Jace goes to class.

 “You’re treating me like your girlfriend, you know.”
 I accuse him.